 Microsoft Excel will save the translation file as CSV.
 The fields lose the double quotes around the values and will be delimited by comma (,) instead of semicolon (;).
 You will have to convert commas into semicolons and put double quotes around fields.
-This can be done with a few search & expressions.
+This can be done with a few search & amp; replace actions.